-The work of a charitable or public benefit company is framed first by its constitution or ‘rules’.
+The work of a PBC is framed first by its constitution or ‘rules’.
 Policies provide further and more specific guidance on how the company will operate.
 Policy documents can promote transparency and consistency and reduce conflict.
 They also serve as a useful reference for staff and members of an organisation.

 The benefit of policies